apache/trafficserver/doc/admin-guide/jsonrpc/index.en.rst

   Primarily this specification defines several data structures and the rules around their processing.

-In order for programs to communicate with |TS|, the server exposes a public (local through IPC socket) ``JSONRRPC 2.0`` API where programs can communicate with it.
+In order for programs to communicate with |TS|, the server exposes a ``JSONRRPC 2.0`` API where programs can communicate with it.